 COVID-19 symptoms range from mild to life-threatening in some patients.
 Knowing the symptoms of the virus can help you determine if you, or someone in your household, should seek testing, and can help guide what actions you can take to care for yourself or someone else.
 COVID-19 is very infectious, so it is also important to consider taking additional actions to reduce the risk of transmission to other members of your home.
 A sudden and serious illness can be devastating, but taking a proactive approach can reduce the risk of complications in the patient and prevent the spread of illness to others.

-Symptoms can vary in severity and can include a combination of any of the following: fever/chills, cough, difficulty breathing/shortness of breath, loss of taste or smell, fatigue, headaches, body aches, nausea/vomiting, diarrhea, sore throat, and rashes.
-Symptoms can appear anywhere from 2-14 days after exposure to the virus, and the potential for severe complications to develop has been noted to occur anywhere between 5 and 10 days after the initial symptoms appear.
+Symptoms can vary in severity and can include a combination of any of the following: fever/chills, cough, difficulty breathing/shortness of breath, new loss of taste or smell, fatigue, headaches, body aches, nausea/vomiting, diarrhea, sore throat, and nasal congestion.
+Symptoms can appear anywhere from 2-14 days after exposure to the virus with most patients becoming symptomatic 4-5 days after exposure.
+The potential for severe complications to develop has been noted to occur anywhere between 5 and 10 days after the initial symptoms appear.
 Symptoms may also worsen at night; feeling better during the daytime may not be an indication that the illness has resolved.

 If you are experiencing symptoms consistent with COVID-19 infection, it is strongly advised that you get tested.
 Due to the nature of the global pandemic, many facilities are changing the ways in which they evaluate patients, including offering virtual appointments known as “telehealth” appointments.
 If you do visit a clinic in person, you should inform the clinic that you are coming in for COVID symptoms and it is imperative that you wear a mask or cloth face covering to reduce the risk of spreading the virus to healthcare providers or other patients.